 The rotational molding process can create virtually any hollow shape, regardless of size or complexity.
 Though less common, it also effectively produces non-hollow products.
 This versatility makes the process desirable for manufacturing across industries.
 Some common applications include the following:

 Rotational molding is the ideal process for any project requiring high-quality, hollow plastic components.
-Advanced Prototype Molding offers premier rotomolding services in the Illinois area, working closely with you to determine the exact materials and procedures necessary to craft your components.
+Advanced Prototype Molding is a custom molding parts manufacturer that offers premier rotomolding services in the Illinois area, working closely with you to determine the exact materials and procedures necessary to craft your components.
 Whatever your production scale or desired product, we’ll get you exactly what you need out of the prototyping or production process.
 Get in touch with us today to request your quote.

 ADVANCED PROTOTYPE MOLDING